jakshi/devops/content/post/accessing-chef-attributes-in-serverspec-tests.md

 draft = false
-title = "Accessing chef attributes in serverspec tests" categories = ["technical", "chef", "serverspec", "devops"]
+title = "Accessing chef attributes in serverspec tests" categories = ["technical", "chef", "serverspec", "devops"] postsummary = """
+I presume that you are familiar with:

+* Chef
+* test-kitchen
+* serverspec

+When you write serverspec integration tests, it would be great to have access to chef attributes of cookbook that you're testing.
+There's a fast and simple way to do this.
+"""
 +++

 I presume that you are familiar with: